-- Track and Field Athletics and Swimming, where candidates' performance times/distances are required.
-However, you must send all recorded times and distances which must be independently verified with a signature, name, position and date, and - Hill Walking and Camping/Hostelling, where evidence of planning, performing and evaluating will be in the form of route sheets, route tracings, equipment, menu lists and expedition logs.
+- Track and Field Athletics, Competitive Swimming and Cross Country Running, where candidates' performance times/distances are required for participation events.
+However, you must send all recorded times and distances which must be independently verified with a signature, name, position and date on each assessment sheet, and - Hill Walking and Camping/Hostelling, where evidence of planning, performing and evaluating will be in the form of route sheets, route tracings, equipment, menu lists and expedition logs.